 Fix Windows PC only boots after Hard Reset

-The key to resolving this error lies in identifying the actual cause of the problem.
-The reason for the issue can either be
+If your Windows computer boots up only when you reset the BIOS or CMOS, follow these suggestions: The key to resolving this error lies in identifying the actual cause of the problem.

 - Reset CMOS Jumper